-5 Tips to Help You Get Moving this Winter
+5 Tips to Help You Get Moving this Season

-Ever wonder why we all gain weight over the winter?
+Ever wonder why you gain weight over the fall/winter?
 Sure, some of the blame can fall on the trifecta of indulgent holidays – Thanksgiving, Christmas, and New Year’s – but that’s not the only reason.
 Sometimes the weather is to blame.
 After all, who wants to go out when it’s dark at 4 p.m. and freezing outside?
-Instead of letting winter get the best of you this year, consider a few of the following tips to help beat those winter blues, and avoid the shock when you step back on the scales!
+Instead of letting the season get the best of you this year, consider a few of the following tips to help beat those winter blues, and avoid the shock when you step back on the scales!

 1. Shop for New Clothes

 Yes, we mean outdoor clothes that you can exercise in.
 Just because it’s less than perfect outside doesn’t mean you can’t get some exercise!
 With a small investment in some base layers and waterproof clothing you can keep up your routine longer, which means less time for the winter pounds to accumulate.